Skip to Main Content

 More than 75 automotive attorneys

-Industry Overview
+Practice Overview

 The automotive industry is experiencing one of its biggest transformations in history.
-From electric and connected vehicles, to an evolving regulatory environment and changing consumer behavior, there is no shortage of important and emerging issues.
+From electric, autonomous, and connected vehicles to an evolving regulatory environment and changing consumer behavior, there is no shortage of important and emerging issues.
 To address these issues, we have a focused and devoted multi-disciplinary team in place to counsel clients specifically in this growing area.
 Baker Donelson has deep experience representing some of the largest automotive companies across the U.S. and globally and is uniquely qualified to help clients navigate these new challenges and capitalize on the business opportunities they present.

 Automotive companies, including international and domestic OEMs, dealers, suppliers, and car and truck rental companies, rely on Baker Donelson's in-depth industry knowledge, unique southeastern footprint, and deep bench of attorneys to advise them on a wide range of business and legal issues, including: